Listen to an audio file of this tool.

 - “Tell me about your lesson in math class today — what were some of your teacher’s instructions for your homework?”

 - “Seems like you were having a difficult time not interrupting when your friend was talking to you.
-What were some of the struggles you encountered?
+What were some of the struggles you had?
 What would have helped you to actively listen in that situation?”

 - Stay engaged.
 Working together on ideas for trying out new and different listening strategies can offer additional support and motivation for your child when tough issues arise.